 Mindtickle has prepared a Transfer Impact Assessment (TIA) report in response to the recent Schrems II decision related to the international transfer of Personal Data.
 The TIA report describes the safeguards Mindtickle has put to transfer customer personal data from the European Economic Area, United Kingdom, or Switzerland (“EEA”).
 This report also lists down Mindtickle’s ability to comply with its obligations as a “data importer” under the Standard Contractual Clauses (“SCCs”).
 Upon request, Mindtickle can share the TIA report with customers and prospects.

+Customer data is stored on Amazon Web Services (AWS), distributed across multiple availability zones.
 Data hosting location determinations are based on reducing latency and achieving optimal performance for you and your users.
 Mindtickle optimizes where to host customer data based on how it is accessed worldwide.
-Mindtickle provides below options for prospects to choose the data center where Mindtickle platform infrastructure will store their data.
+Mindtickle provides the below options for prospects to choose the AWS data center for storing learning content and/or call recordings.

-With both options, Mindtickle will access the customer data in India and the United States for administrative, customer success, professional services, and technical support activities.
+With the above-mentioned options, Mindtickle will access the customer data in India and the United States for administrative and customer success, professional services, and technical support activities respectively.
 Before configuring and setting up the Mindtickle site, you can contact your Mindtickle point of contact to understand the data storage location options.

 We have invested heavily towards ensuring our platform is built and designed per widely accepted standards and certifications.
 These standards mirror many of the security and privacy requirements of GDPR and give our customers a transparent framework by which they can measure our software development and data management practices.